Women in Church history: New Testament

-From the very beginning of the early Christian church, women were important members of the movement, although much of the information in the New Testament on the work of women has been overlooked.
-Since sources of information stemming from the New Testament church was written and interpreted by men, many assumed that it had been a "man's church".
-Recently, scholars have begun looking in mosaics, frescoes, and inscriptions of that period for information about women's roles in the early church.
+From the very beginning of the Christian church, women have been important members of the movement, although much of the work women have done has been overlooked.
+Since sources of information stemming from the New Testament church were written and interpreted by men, many assumed that it had been a "man's church".
+In the 21st century began looking in mosaics, frescoes, and inscriptions of that period for information about women's roles in the early church.

-The historian Geoffrey Blainey wrote that women were more influential during the period of Jesus' brief ministry than they were in the next thousand years of Christianity.
-Blainey points to several Gospel accounts of Jesus imparting important teachings to women: his meeting with the Samaritan woman at the well, his anointing by Mary of Bethany, his public admiration for a poor widow who donated some copper coins to the Temple in Jerusalem, his stepping to the aid of the woman accused of adultery, and the presence of Mary Magdalene at his side as he was crucified.
-Blainey concludes that "as the standing of women was not high in Palestine, Jesus' kindnesses towards them were not always approved by those who strictly upheld tradition."
+Historians, such as Geoffrey Blainey, wrote that women were more influential during the period of Jesus' brief ministry than they were in the next thousand years of Christianity.
+Blainey points to several Gospel accounts of Jesus imparting important teachings to women: his meeting with the Samaritan woman at the well, his anointing by Mary of Bethany, his public admiration for a poor widow who donated some copper coins to the Temple in Jerusalem, his stepping in to aid the woman accused of adultery, and the presence of Mary Magdalene at his side as he was crucified.
+Blainey then concludes that "as the standing of women was not high in Palestine, Jesus' kindnesses towards them were not always approved by those who strictly upheld tradition."

 There were women disciples present at Jesus' crucifixion (Matthew 27.55).
 Women were reported to be the first witnesses to the resurrection, chief among them again Mary Magdalene.
 She was not only "witness," but also called a "messenger" of the risen Christ.

-Assemblies in the homes of believers
+Assemblies in the Homes of Believers

 As time went on, groups of Christians organized within the homes of believers.
 Those who could offer their home for meetings were considered important within the movement and assumed leadership roles.
 The New Testament Gospels acknowledge that women were among Jesus' earliest followers.
 Jewish women disciples, including Mary Magdalene, Saint Joanna, and Susanna, had accompanied Jesus during his ministry and supported him out of their private means.
 Although the details of these gospel stories may be questioned, in general they reflect the prominent historical roles women played in Jesus' ministry as disciples.